VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

-But like with evolution, sometimes a gimmik sticks.
+But like with evolution, sometimes a gimmick sticks.
 Most mice today have forward and back buttons on the side, and a horizontal scroll wheel for the thumb has gotten quite popular.

 {{< columns >}}